mulderp/mulderp.github.com/_posts/2015-11-27-espruino-javascript-on-bare-metal.md

 <img src="/static/images/espruino_esp8266.jpg" />

-Now, to flash the ESP8266 firmware, I first cloned this [Espruino port for ESP8266](https://github.com/aplikatika/Espruino-on-ESP8266).
+Now, to flash Esupruino firmware to the ESP8266, I first cloned this [Espruino port for ESP8266](https://github.com/aplikatika/Espruino-on-ESP8266).

 The flashing process of an ESP8266I is nicely explaines in [this guide](http://williamdurand.fr/2015/03/17/playing-with-a-esp8266-wifi-module/).
 The main part is getting a copy of "esptool.py".